francescofiorella/computational_intelligence_2022_2023/exam/README.md

 The algorithm was slow, the fitness inaccurate, and the final results not good...

-You can find the implementation at the end of `ga_2.ipynb` file, in which you can find a table with the results too.
+You can find the implementation in `quarto_failures.ipynb` file, in which you can find a table with the results too.

 ## An agent using minmax